gtronset/beets-filetote/README.md

 ### Renaming files

-Renaming works in much the same way as beets [Path Formats].
+Renaming works in much the same way as beets [Path Formats], though with only the below specified fields (this will change in the future).
 This plugin supports the below new path queries, which each takes a single corresponding value.
 These can be defined in either the top-level `paths` section of Beet's config or in the `paths` section of Filetote's config.